Can I Collect under My Ex Spouse’s Social Security?

 While there are some additional conditions and exceptions (always check with your local social security office), you can collect benefits under your ex’s social security record if:

-- You are 62 or older; you were married to your former spouse for a minimum of ten years; you have not remarried; and your former spouse has achieved entitlement to receive his or her own benefits, even if he / she waits until they are older before actually claiming them.
+- You are 62 or older; you were married to your former spouse for a minimum of ten years; and your former spouse has achieved entitlement to receive his or her own benefits, even if they wait until they are older before actually claiming them.

 - When the time comes that you are eligible to receive benefits based upon your own social security work record, you have the option of receiving the full amount due that is due to you(based on your record), or receiving the amount that is due to you under your former spouse’s work record, whichever benefit is greater.